 So let’s all hold hands, define these dates/times, and channel our inner Bob Ross so we can all paint happy little trees.

 Integrated producer extraordinaire, her ability to manage projects from inception to delivery is impeccable.
 Her witty personality combined with her meticulous attention to detail provides our team with the unmatched talent and ability to help brands reach their full potential.
 Mimi's commitment to taking care of business doesn't stop when she leaves the office.
-In her free time, she's either holding her own on the golf course, volunteering for Habitat For Humanity or serving on the board of directors for Rollins College, where she graduated with her degree in International Business and is currently pursuing her MBA.
+In her free time, she's either holding her own on the golf course, volunteering for Habitat For Humanity or serving on the board of directors for Rollins College, where she graduated with her degree in International Business and her MBA.